-Recovering from Supply Interruptions: The Role of Sourcing Strategy
+Recovering Global Supply Chains from Sourcing Interruptions: The Role of Sourcing Strategy

 Suggested Citation: Suggested Citation